JuanmaMedina/High-Throughput-Analysis/README.md

 # High-throughput
-Assignments performed during the Bioinformatics of high-troughput analysis course, at the University of Copenhagen.
+Assignments performed during the Bioinformatics of High-Troughput Analysis course, at the University of Copenhagen.